What does Tummy Time look like by age?

 At this stage, baby should be lifting their head steadily and beginning to push up on their forearms—early signs of upper body strength and visual tracking.

-Begins to put weight on forearms (elbows behind shoulders at a 45 degree angle)
+Begins to put weight on forearms, with elbows behind shoulders at a 45 degree angle

-Lifts head in the middle between 45 to 90 degrees, without tilting head to either side
+Gains head control and is able to lift head between 45 to 90 degrees, without tilting head to either side

-Starts to visually follow toys or rattles you move around
+Starts to visually track toys or rattles you move around

 At 4 Months